the-kakfa-dude/abides/java8/java_db_sonar/README.md

 and then cd-ing back into the newly renamed one.

-After that, you can test the result by running a `rm -rf .gradle ;  ./gradlew run` and seeing if it spits out `Hello world.`
+After that, you can test the result by running a `rm -rf .gradle ;  ./gradlew run` and seeing if it spits out `Hello database.`

 ## Enjoy!